untra/untra.github.io/philosophy.md

 The purely functional world of software programming lives in its walled garden assuming infinite RAM and no external forces that could interact with it.

-But the `stdin`, the `stdout`, the accessing of time and entropy are all outside unstable forces that make software really interesting, and will have to be utilized.
+But the `stdin`, the `stdout`, the accessing of time and entropy are all outside unstable forces that make software really interesting, and will have to be utilized to build sufficiently useful software.

 ### Simple and Dumb is preferable to Complex and Smart